sovata8/RevealingTableViewCell/README.md

 ## Known issues and considerations
 * At the moment it is required that all the 'hidden' views (the ones that are behind the main view and are revealed when sliding), are in the view hierarchy of the cell at all times, even if they are never shown.
-This is obvously not great when performance matters.
+This is obviously not great when performance matters.

 [linkDocumentation]:http://cocoadocs.org/docsets/RevealingTableViewCell